Flavors of OWL

 - As a way to inject automatic reasoning abilities (ontologies of meaning).

 The different flavors of OWL will only really matter to you if you’re using OWL to do automated reasoning.
-The reason for this (pun intended), is these different flavors of OWL exist purely to allow you to trade-off more expressive modeling power against the more time-consuming computational requirements of the automated reasoning.
+The reason for this (pun intended), is these different flavors of OWL exist purely to allow you to trade-off more expressive modeling power against the more time-consuming computational requirements of automated reasoning.

 Different flavors of OWL trade-off expressive modeling power for computational efficiency when performing reasoning.